 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Registration Criteria: Birth document issued by the hospital is presented at the Registrar’s office (Lixiarchio or Ληξιαρχείο) of the region where the relevant Registry act is drawn up.
+Registration Criteria: A certified document of Birth issued by the hospital is presented at the Registrar’s office (Lixiarchio or Ληξιαρχείο) of the region where the relevant Registry act is drawn up.

 Certified Copies: Certified copies are available.

-• Alternate Documents: In rare cases, it may be impossible to obtain a birth certificate because records have been destroyed or the government will not issue one.
-In such cases, you should obtain a statement to that effect from the civil registrar's office and proceed to obtain secondary evidence of birth.
+Alternate Documents: In very rare cases, vital records may have been destroyed by natural or malicious causes.
+Under these circumstances, you should obtain a statement to that effect from the civil registrar's office and proceed to obtain secondary evidence of birth.
 A baptismal certificate may be submitted for consideration provided it contains the date and place of the applicant's birth and information concerning parentage, provided the baptism took place shortly after birth.
 Should a baptismal certificate be unobtainable, a close relative, preferably the applicant's mother, should prepare a notarized statement giving the place and date of the applicant's birth, the names of both parents, and the maiden name of the mother.
 The statement must be executed before an official authorized to administer oaths or affirmations.
 In such cases, please bring any secondary evidence you might have concerning your birth.

 Available